RESOLABIAM/RESOLAB_Mandarin_TVtVC/README.md

 The following are the device under test:

-1. 352c22 (piezoelectric accelerometers, PCB Piezotronics)
-2. 352c33 (piezoelectric accelerometers, PCB Piezotronics)
-3. FPC_ADXL335 （Commercial MEMS accelerometer in FPC）
-4. FPC_ADXL354 （Commercial MEMS accelerometer in FPC）
+1. FPC_ADXL354 （Commercial MEMS accelerometer in FPC）

 ### Speech Data